juliangruber/validimir/README.md

 ### .custom(fn)

-  Add custom check.

-  This function adds a new check function `fn`.
+  Add a custom check `fn`.

-  A check function in validimir is a function that gets a value, tries to validate it and returns either nothing (or any falsy value) on success or an error object on failure.
-There are no strict requirements with regard to the error object, but to be consistent with other checks in validimir, it should have the following properties:
+  A function is expected to take a value, validate it synchronously and returns either `undefined` on success or a truthy error value on failure.
+In theory error values can be of any truthy type, but to be consistent with other checks in validimir it should be an object with the following properties:

   - `value`: The value that didn't pass the validation
   - `operator`: The name of the operator that failed
-  - `message`: Descriptive error messsage
+  - `message`: A descriptive error messsage
-  - `expected`: The expected value, if any, depending on the check
+  - `expected`: The expected value, if any

   Example: